material-motion/material-motion/specifications/runtime/runtime.md

 ## Events

-A Runtime should generate events.
+A Runtime must generate events.
 These events should be observable by external entities.

 `v1` **Event: runtime activity state did change**: Any time the Runtime changes its idle/active state it should fire an observable event.